-- ITLAL’s media streaming service allows instructors to digitize existing media into formats that can easily be made available for students in their courses.
+- ITLAL’s media digitization service allows instructors to digitize existing media into formats that can easily be made available for students in their courses.

-- Educational Technology Services (ETS), a unit of ITS, offers online and face-to-face training for Blackboard, the University’s current Learning Management System (LMS), as well as other classroom technologies.
+- Information Technology Services (ITS), offers Instructional Technology and Design Services, including online and face-to-face training for Blackboard, the University’s current Learning Management System (LMS), and other learning technologies.

-- ETS also offers Test Scanning Services, which provides free Scantron forms for short-answer tests, and processes the completed forms.
+- ITS also offers Test Scanning Services, which provides free Scantron forms for short-answer tests, and processes the completed forms.